Fraquia/FFN-from-scratch/README.md

 3. Training the model using stochastic gradient descent and improving the model training with better hyper- parameters (Part 3).
 4. Using the PyTorch Library to implement the above and experiment with deeper networks (Part 4).

+**To be able to train the above model on large datasets, with larger layer widths, the code has to be very efficient.
+To do this we  avoided using any python for loops in the forward pass and instead we used matrix and vector multiplication routines in the Numpy library.**

 ## Dataset and Task

 We developed the same architecture in different ways so as benchmark to test our models, we consider an image classification task using the widely used CIFAR-10 dataset.
 This dataset consists of 50000 training images of 32x32 resolution with 10 object classes, namely airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks. **The task is to code and train a parameterised model for classifying those images**